-Being well-travelled and with an international style, our client’s brief was to create a modern, industrial style bathroom with beautiful natural stone and a sense of luxury.
+Being well-travelled and with an international style, our client’s brief for the design of the master bathroom was to create a modern, industrial style look with beautiful natural stone and a sense of luxury.

 The design was organic, starting with the bath, which was placed by the window to take advantage of the beautiful view.
 We then ‘stole’ space from the hallway to fit a steam/sauna shower, with a generator housed inside the stud walls, leaving the main wall opposite the bathroom’s entrance for a showcase double vanity.

 We wanted to create a spectacular focal point with the vanity area that really defined the room’s overall design essence.
 The design started with strong lines, seen in the chunky horizontal vanity top, offset by strong vertical grey limestone storage niches on either side.
 To balance this, the support bars of the mirror curve gently back towards the wall with further curves provided by the oval surface-mounted bowls.
 The effect is quietly dramatic.
 The vanity cupboard doors have a textured surface by Xylocleaf that mimics metal mesh when close up.

 The stripy stone is Honed Ocean Black Travertine, used for its warmth, character and beautifully consistent veining, without being overbearing.
 Despite its strength in pattern, it is understated and timeless.
 We then chose Urban Grey Antiqued Limestone to provide a solid contrast to the movement of the Travertine.
 The metals bring the industrial twist specified in our client’s brief, without being too cold.
 Mixing metals such as the vintage brass taps, bronze metal mirror, radiator and door frames provides a more authentic feel.